Troy Powell: Early life

 As a member of AAADT's second company, Powell danced in a wide range of ballets by Ailey and other commissioned choreographers.
-During his time with Ailey 2, Powell was singled out for his dancing by Jennifer Dunning who wrote in her review for the New York Times that "he performs as if filled with the dance, with an infectious though private look of delight that has a Nijinsky-like radiance to it."
+During his time with Ailey II, Powell was singled out for his dancing by Jennifer Dunning who wrote in her review for The New York Times that "he performs as if filled with the dance, with an infectious though private look of delight that has a Nijinsky-like radiance to it."

 Career

 Powell was invited to join the Alvin Ailey American Dance Theater in 1991 by Judith Jamison, who had assumed artistic directorship of the company following Ailey's death in 1989.

 During his tenure with the AAADT, Powell toured across the globe performing principal roles in Ailey's Blue's Suite, For 'Bird'-With Love, Masekela Language, The River, Night Creature, Phases, and the Sinner Man trio in Revelations, Ulysses Dove's Episodes, Hans van Manen's Polish Pieces, George Faison's Suite Otis, Talley Beatty's Stack-Up, Earl Mosely's Days Past, Not Forgotten, Billy Wilson's The Winter in Lisbon, Donald Byrd's Dance at The Gym, and in Jawole Willa Jo Zollar's male casting of Shelter.

 After presenting his choreography for Passages at the 1996 Ailey Gala, Powell was commissioned to create a ballet for the main company.
 The piece, Ascension, debuted in 1998 and was dedicated by Powell to the memory of his mother.

-In an interview with the NYTimes, Powell praised Judith Jamison for continuing Ailey's tradition of providing opportunities to people of colour to choreograph and showcase their artistry.
-In tandem with his career at Ailey, Powell also danced with Complexions Contemporary Ballet, which was founded by his Ailey colleagues Dwight Rhoden and Desmond Richardson, and performed as a Principal Guest Artist with Batsheva Dance Company, Dallas Black Dance Theatre, and Fred Benjamin Dance Company.
+In an interview with The New York Times, Powell praised Jamison for continuing Ailey's tradition of providing opportunities to people of colour to choreograph and showcase their artistry.

+In tandem with his career at Ailey, Powell also danced with Complexions Contemporary Ballet, which was founded by his Ailey colleagues Dwight Rhoden and Desmond Richardson, and performed as a principal guest artist with Batsheva Dance Company, Dallas Black Dance Theatre, and Fred Benjamin Dance Company.